NEW REPORT: The AI and observability gap for frontend teams

 5. Configure alerts around performance thresholds

-It’s a safe bet to say that any mobile monitoring platform you use offers alerting capabilities.
+It’s a safe bet to say that any mobile app performance monitoring platform you use offers alerting capabilities.
 Most platforms can even integrate with other tools like Slack or Jira to seamlessly incorporate alerting into your current tech stack.

 The key is to set alerts around your performance thresholds.
 This way, you’re never exceeding key thresholds like a certain number of events, number of users impacted, or duration of a request or task, and your alerts act as a safeguard against app failure.

-6. Take advantage of of tracing capabilities
+6. Take advantage of tracing capabilities

-Tracing allows you to monitor and analyze how efficiently your app works.
+Tracing allows you to monitor and analyze how efficiently your mobile app works.
 Specifically, tracing captures performance data from individual segments or operations of your app to show you how they affect users.

 You can use tracing to pinpoint specific issues in your app.
 For example, you might have an e-commerce app where users never reach the end of their checkout process.
 You know something is wrong, so you investigate, but don’t see a crash or anything notable in your error logs.
 This is where the ability to track specific operations of the app becomes beneficial.